 You must have at least three (3) girls in your lineup and on the field to play.

 If I have 3 girls on the field, how many guys can I have?- Updated 2020

-You can have up to a maximum of five (5) guys on the field at one time and one (1) male player must be the catcher if I only have 3 females on the field.
+Divisions 2-5: You can have up to a maximum of five (5) guys on the field at one time and 3 females.

 Are there any restrictions on where players can play?